einsteinx2/iSub-old-swift-port/README.md

 1. Fork the repo
 2. Implement your bug fix or feature in a feature branch on your repo
 3. Create a Pull Request into einsteinx2/iSub

-### Talk to us
-* We have a Slack team that we encourage iSub enthusiasts to join.
-Feel free to ask any iSub contributor to invite you to it.